pvcraven/joss_whedon/source/buffy/welcome_to_the_hellmouth.rst

 * The show works a lot with the confidence people have in themselves.
   What is the difference between the self-confidence people show in Buffy?
 How does it differ depending on the person, and the situation?
 Where is Buffy confident?
 Where is she not?
-Is Cordillia as confident as she lets on?
+Is Cordelia as confident as she lets on?
 * Another theme in this show is finding your place in the world.
 What factors make that so difficult?